OIDC client (using a simple API)

-The Simplified OAuth2/OIDC client allows you extend the standard OIDC flow to handle password authentication via APIs.
+An OIDC simplified client extends the standard OAuth2/OIDC flow to allow password authentication through APIs.

-Using a simplified OIDC client comes with limitations:
+Using a simplified OIDC client comes with several limitations:

-• Identity verification policies and multi-factor authentication methods are not applied to simplified clients since login is limited to password authentication.
+• Identity verification policies and multi-factor authentication methods are not applied.
+Authentication is limited to password validation.

 • At failed identification